 No anodized aluminum butt plugs.
 No reverse lip megaphones.
 Just your 2006 V8 World Champion.
 What does this have to do with your 100 year old antiquated pushrod Harley...Well, just about everything because engines are engines and we love engines.
 Let the metal scream.
 Tire spinning, 1450 deg F exhaust temps, headers glowing dull red, valves about ready to float, pushrods deflecting, poor primary drive about to twist sideways...the metal serves us, we don't bend to it.
 Someone has to be in charge.
 This isn't a "Park and Talk" game.
 Someone has to lose.
 Limits have to found.

 Merge collector with large 2" diameter primaries and a short 2.5" secondary.
 Available for either standard (2 stud) ports or for big valve B2 and earlier SA (four bolt) cylinder heads.
 Unlike the Renault 18,000 rpm motor, our 6000+ rpm long stroke Harley gets longer primary tubes.
 Part number 00-1306.
-Available in raw (bead blasted/polished) or in silver ceramic, black ceramic or chrome finishes.
+Available in silver ceramic, dual-coat black ceramic or chrome finishes.
 Specify chassis for appropriate mount systems.

 Sportster 2" Challenge Pipes

 Pro Stock Exhaust with 2" primaries.
 This one is being

 instrumented for a RacePak Data Acquistion sytem with EGT